philterd/philter/docs/docs/redaction/redaction_best_practices.md

 ## Human-in-the-Loop Review

-While Philterd Data Services uses advanced AI and machine learning, automated redaction is not a substitute for human oversight.
+While Philter uses advanced AI and machine learning, automated redaction is not a substitute for human oversight.
 Especially for highly sensitive or regulated data, a "human-in-the-loop" review of the redacted documents is strongly encouraged.

 ## Start with a Risk Assessment